“This is the first time I’ve felt full in 5 years.”

 Your gut and brain are calm.
 No panic.
 No restless pacing to the pantry.
 You’re just… done.
 Without any worry.

 Yep, this is all possible.
 In fact, this is what you’ll start to experience once your nutrition (and exercise) plan is on track.
-It’s an early sign of progress you can sense into even before you lose any weight.
+It’s an early sign of progress you can sense even before you lose any weight.

 (Quick note: If you’re a smaller — and younger — guy trying to put on muscle, this may not apply to you.
 Being hungry all the time may be a good thing.
 Keep eating and lifting heavy!)